 Larvik Museum is the historically rich and exciting town museum in Larvik.

-Larvik Museum is the town museum in Larvik with three arenas for visitors.
+Larvik Museum is the town museum in Larvik with to arenas for visitors.

-Verksgården in the historic quarter Hammerdalen is an old, industrial site now converted into a heritage site with various cultural and business activities.
+Verksgården in the historic quarter Hammerdalen is an old, industrial site now converted into a heritage site with various cultural and business activities, and Herregården, the mansion built by Danish count Gyldenløve between 1674 and 1677.

 In addition, Larvik Museum has passed on knowledge about Kaupang, first city in Norway, since excavations of the area around the extinct city started outside Larvik in the year 2000.